kj4tmp/gatorcat/doc/README.md

-# GatorCAT Documentation
+# Gatorcat Documentation

 > [!WARNING]
-> GatorCAT is **alpha** software.
+> `gatorcat` is **alpha** software.
 Using it today means participating in its development.
-> You may find bugs or need features implemented before you can use GatorCAT effectively.
+> You may find bugs or need features implemented before you can use `gatorcat` effectively.

-GatorCAT provides the following:
+`gatorcat` provides the following:

-1. [GatorCAT CLI](#gatorcat-cli): a command-line interface executable for common tasks when working with EtherCAT networks, incuding running and scanning.
+1. [gatorcat-cli](#gatorcat-cli): a command-line interface executable for common tasks when working with EtherCAT networks, incuding running and scanning.
     > Run: automatically operate an EtherCAT network with zero configuration.

     > Scan: obtain information about the contents of the network.

     > Debug: (Work in progress) debug issues with your network.
-1. [GatorCAT Module](#gatorcat-module): a zig module for writing applications that interact with EtherCAT networks.
+1. [gatorcat-module](#gatorcat-module): a zig module for writing applications that interact with EtherCAT networks.

 ## Zig Version

 Please review the `minimum_zig_version` field of the [`build.zig.zon`](/build.zig.zon).

-## GatorCAT CLI
+## Gatorcat CLI

 ### Installation